How is a polyurethane breast implant different?

 If a rotation, movement or synmastia has occurred with previous surgery the chances with polyurethane are much less as they remain where they are placed.

 They are the only implant to carry a 10 year replacement warranty for capsular contracture, rotation or movement in addition to a lifetime warranty against rupture.
-No other implant gives this guarantee.
+No other breast implant gives this guarantee.
 Most other implants only carry a lifetime warranty against rupture.

 In the initial phase they can feel firm, especially the first 3 months.
 They take over 6 months to fully soften, however, once they do they are the softest feeling implants currently available.